KnowledgeForwardSolutions/DbC.Net/Documentation/LessThanZero.md

 ### LessThanZero

 LessThanZero requires that the numeric value being checked be less than zero.
+LessThanZero is only implemented for signed numeric types because unsigned numeric types would always fail the requirement.

 **Method signatures:**
 ```C#